mopidy/mopidy-pandora/README.rst

 - ``pandora/preferred_audio_quality``: can be one of ``lowQuality``, ``mediumQuality``, or ``highQuality`` (default).
   If the preferred audio quality is not available for the partner device specified, then the next-lowest bitrate stream that Pandora supports for the chosen device will be used.
+Note that this setting has no effect for partner device types that only provide one audio stream (notably credentials associated with iOS).
+In such instances, Mopidy-Pandora will always revert to the default stream provided by the Pandora server.

 - ``pandora/sort_order``: defaults to ``a-z``.
 Use ``date`` to display the list of stations in the order that the stations were added.